merepro/forker/README.md

 ================
 One the biggest requirements of Forker is the ability to get involved easily.
 I will be posting several tutorials based on the needs of students.
 I will also be hosting several meetings to discuss how and what this is going to be.

+To get started just fork the repo and send a pull request whenever the feature you're working on is up to date.

 It's a big concern to me so please do your part and contribute.

 Before We Start